IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

   space_guid (True, str, None)
     (Required for new resource) The guid of the space in which the instance will be created

-  service (True, str, None)
-    (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

-  wait_time_minutes (False, int, 10)
-    Define timeout to wait for the service instances to succeeded/deleted etc.

   id (False, str, None)